phax/ph-parent-pom/README.md

 ## News and noteworthy

 * v2.0.7 - work in progress
-    * Updated to dependency-check-maven 11.1.0
+    * Updated to dependency-check-maven 11.1.1
     * Updated to jdepend-maven-plugin 2.1
     * Updated to forbiddenapis 3.8
     * Updated to JUnit 5.11.3
     * Updated to license-maven-plugin 4.6
+    * Updated to maven-bundle-plugin 6.0.0
     * Updated to maven-checkstyle-plugin 3.6.0
     * Updated to maven-dependency-plugin 3.8.1
     * Updated to maven-deploy-plugin 3.1.3